modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 ### Step 1: Convert your agent to its distributed version

-All agents in AgentScope can automatically convert to its distributed version by calling its `to_dist` method.
+All agents in AgentScope can automatically convert to its distributed version by calling its {func}`to_dist<agentscope.agents.AgentBase.to_dist>` method.
-But note that your agent must inherit from the `agentscope.agents.AgentBase` class, because the `to_dist` method is provided by the `AgentBase` class.
+But note that your agent must inherit from the {class}`agentscope.agents.AgentBase<agentscope.agents.AgentBase>` class, because the `to_dist` method is provided by the `AgentBase` class.

 Suppose there are two agent classes `AgentA` and `AgentB`, both of which inherit from `AgentBase`.